AlinaBrode/am_lang/docs/plans.md

-* find forums and channels with armenian tutors, ask them about our site, would they consider it interesting or helpful
+* format pdf pages with some extracts from our materials: print and put on the wall in your bathroom
+  * ways to implement:
+    * separate page available for registered users only.
+On this page one can select a subset of all cards.
+This subset will be printed out

 # Site
-* show our site to Vlad's armenian teacher
-* format pdf pages with some extracts from our materials: print and put on the wall in your bathroom
 * put Ararat picture as telegram channel image
 * stresses in words and phrases
 * customization of the piglet for each page: make a bubble for piglet in which it says something important for the page